6 Control Structure

 6.2 for Loops

 for loops are used for iterating over elements of objects such as list, vector, matrices, and so on (Peng 2016).
 The syntax of the for is straightforward.
-It takes the for clause, an iterator and an object covered in parenthesis and a curly bracket which takes the expression of what you want to do on the elements of each object.
+It takes the for clause, an iterator and an object covered in parenthesis and a curly bracket which takes the expression of what you want to do on the iteration of elements of the object.

 for (iterator in object) {